ComfyUI-Workflow/awesome-comfyui/README.md

 - [**comfyui-toml-prompt**](https://github.com/morino-kumasan/comfyui-toml-prompt): Encode Prompt in TOML for ComfyUI.
 - [**Kw_Json_Lora_CivitAIDownloader**](https://github.com/kycg/comfyui-Lora-auto-downloader): This tool allows you to download models from CivitAI based on a JSON configuration that defines LORA and checkpoint models.
 It uses token-based authentication to download files from specified URLs and saves them to specified directories. based on CivitAIDownloader
 - [**ComfyUI-ComfyBridge**](https://github.com/robtl2/ComfyUI-ComfyBridge): A socket service that helps third-party DCC software maintain long-term image exchange with comfyUI.
+- [**ComfyUI-DisPose**](https://github.com/bombax-xiaoice/ComfyUI-DisPose): ComfyUI supports over lihxxx/DisPose, which generates a new video with a reference video as poses and a reference image as everything else.
 - [**ComfyUI_DeployCash**](https://github.com/jacklukai/ComfyUI_DeployCash): DeployCash, a tool that converts workflows into WeChat and H5 with one click, and supports payments.
 - [**zer0 Comfy Utilities**](https://github.com/zer0thgear/zer0-comfy-utils): Collection of personal nodes including tavern card-related nodes, prompt manipulation related utilities, and a node to combine a list of strings back into one string.
 - [**zsq_prompt**](https://github.com/windfancy/zsq_prompt): NODES: PromptStyler, PromptLatent, PromptCLIPEncode, PromptSelector